 FUTURES RECOVERY HEALTHCARE IS COMMITTED TO OFFERING HIGH-QUALITY, EFFECTIVE, AND RELEVANT TREATMENT TO OUR NATION’S VETERANS AND FIRST RESPONDERS.

-The Futures’ Hero’s Ascent track focuses on identifying and addressing mental health conditions such as underlying trauma, chronic pain, addiction, and other issues shared by first responders and veterans.
-The tracks’s coordinated and personalized care plans incorporate medical treatment, psychiatry, individual and group psychotherapy, physical therapy, wellness services, and neurostimulation.
-Family programming is an integral part of the Hero’s Ascent track.
+The Futures’ Hero’s Ascent program focuses on identifying and addressing mental health conditions such as underlying trauma, chronic pain, addiction, and other issues shared by first responders and veterans.
+The program’s coordinated and personalized care plans incorporate medical treatment, psychiatry, individual and group psychotherapy, physical therapy, wellness services, and neurostimulation.
+Family programming is an integral part of the Hero’s Ascent program.
 Therapy and education are provided to help family members address their mental health needs and learn to support their loved one’s recovery.
 Futures strives to help frontline workers find like-mindedness, camaraderie, and support by connecting with peers in recovery.
 Our thriving alumni community is a source of ongoing inspiration and connection.

 PRESERVING LIFE IS THE GREATEST HONOR FIRST RESPONDERS AND MEMBERS OF THE MILITARY WORK RELENTLESSLY TO HELP OTHERS.
 HERE, WE HELP THEM DO THE HARDEST WORK OF ALL — TRANSFORMING THE ADVERSITY OF MENTAL HEALTH AND SUBSTANCE USE DISORDERS INTO THE STRENGTH AND RESILIENCE WITH WHICH TO SAVE THEMSELVES, THEIR FAMILIES, PARTNERS, AND COMMUNITIES.

 While substance use disorders, PTSD, and suicide are prevalent among these professionals, appropriate treatment is exceedingly rare and can be difficult to access.
-The Futures Recovery Healthcare Hero’s Ascent treatment track offers first responders and military personnel safe, relevant, and effective treatment in a comfortable and discreet setting.
+The Futures Recovery Healthcare Hero’s Ascent treatment program offers first responders and military personnel safe, relevant, and effective treatment in a comfortable and discreet setting.